-As Colombia looks ahead to 2021 and seeks to overcome the social and economic turmoil of the COVID-19 pandemic, the country’s tech sector promises to be a key driver of recovery.
-While many businesses in the region have faced severe hardship or been shuttered, others have benefited from the “new normal” for doing business in a more isolated and sanitation-conscious world.
-Here three tech companies in Colombia that can be expected to emerge stronger from the pandemic are considered.
+As Colombia continues to navigate the ongoing challenges stemming from the COVID-19 pandemic, the country’s tech sector is emerging as a key driver of recovery and innovation.
+While many businesses in the region have faced significant hardships or had to close their doors, others have adapted and thrived in response to the evolving landscape of a more isolated and sanitation-conscious world.
+Here, we highlight three tech companies in Colombia that are positioned to emerge even stronger in this new era.

 Colombia is Latin America’s fourth-largest economy by gross domestic product (GDP) and has put significant effort into developing its technology sector and digital economy over recent years.
 As part of its National Development Plan 2018-2022, Colombia announced its intention to invest $6.5 billion (all figures in USD) into the Science, Technology, and Innovation (STI) sector.
 As such, considerable opportunities for investment can be found in the likes of tech innovation and software development.